jpozores/hello-world/README.md

 # hello-world
-A repository for my Data Science course

-So, my name is João, I graduated in advertisng, and am willing to expand my knowledge and skills into data science.
+So, my name is João, I graduated in advertisng, and am willing to expand my knowledge and skills into data science area.